Austin Powers in Goldmember

-Austin Powers in Goldmember is a 2002 American spy comedy film directed by Jay Roach.
-It is the third and final installment in the Austin Powers film series and stars Mike Myers in four different roles: Austin Powers, Dr. Evil, Goldmember, and Fat Bastard.
-Myers and Michael McCullers co-wrote the screenplay, which also features Beyoncé Knowles in her theatrical film debut, as well as Seth Green, Michael York, Robert Wagner, Mindy Sterling, Verne Troyer, and Michael Caine.
+Austin Powers in Goldmember is a 2002 American spy comedy film directed by Jay Roach and written by Mike Myers and Michael McCullers.
+It is the third installment in the Austin Powers film series.
+Myers stars in four different roles alongside Beyoncé Knowles, Seth Green, Michael York, Robert Wagner, Mindy Sterling, Verne Troyer, and Michael Caine.
+The plot follows the flamboyant British secret agent Austin Powers as he confronts his former nemesis Dr. Evil, partners with fellow agent Foxxy Cleopatra, and encounters the criminal mastermind from the past Goldmember.

-Goldmember opens with a self-parody of the Austin Powers film series called Austinpussy, where Austin Powers is featured in a bio-pic parody of the James Bond film Octopussy.
-The self-parody is directed by Steven Spielberg and stars Tom Cruise as Austin Powers, Gwyneth Paltrow as Dixie Normous, Kevin Spacey as Dr. Evil, Danny DeVito as Mini-Me, and John Travolta as Goldmember.

-The film was distributed by New Line Cinema and released in the United States on July 26, 2002.
-Goldmember finished its box office run with an international haul of $296.9 million and received mixed critical reception.
-It was the seventh-highest-grossing film of the year domestically in the United States.
+Austin Powers in Goldmember was released in the United States on July 26, 2002, by New Line Cinema.
+It received mixed reviews from critics and grossed $297 million.
+It was the seventh-highest-grossing film of the year in the U.S. and Canada.